Skip to Content

 Chopped beet greens on a cutting board.

-Heat olive oil in a pan over medium heat.
-Add the chopped stems and greens to the pan and mix making sure they are evenly covered with the olive oil.
+Heat olive oil in a pan over medium heat, then add the chopped leaves and stems and stir to coat them evenly with olive oil.
+Season with salt, pepper, and garlic powder.

 Chopped beet greens in a saute pan.